PHOTO by Susan Gerbic

 Linda Rosa, RN, has been one of few voices to speak out against pseudoscientific practices in the nursing profession.
 For her exposé of the growing nursing practice Therapeutic Touch, she received the James Randi “Skeptic of the Year” Award in 1995.
 (Her daughter, Emily Rosa, received the same award in 1998.)

 Rosa founded several other organizations before the Institute for Science in Medicine.
 She co-founded the Front Range Skeptics in Colorado, followed by the National Therapeutic Touch Study Group, which documented the checkered history and pseudoscientific beliefs of that prominent and growing nursing practice.
 In 2001, she co-founded Citizens for Science in Medicine, a group that denounced the findings of the White House Commission on Complementary and Alternative Medicine Policy (WHCCAMP).
-In 2005, she successfully co-led the opposition to an anti-fluoridation election in Fort Collins, Colorado.
 She served on the board of the National Council Against Health Fraud, and with Larry Sarner, she co-founded Colorado Citizens for Science in Medicine.
+In 2005, she worked with a team in successful opposition to an anti-fluoridation election in Fort Collins, Colorado.

 In 2001, Rosa co-founded Advocates for Children in Therapy, an organization that opposes the use of “Attachment (Holding)Therapy,” a pseudoscientific mental health treatment of adopted and foster children for the unrecognized diagnosis of “Attachment Disorder.”
 She worked as the organization’s executive director for ten years.
 For revealing the radical and unethical basis of Attachment Therapy, she received the 2002 Scientific and Professional Integrity Trophy from the Science and Pseudoscience Review Special Interest Group of the Association for Advancement of Behavior Therapy.